cshtarkov/openmw-mcp/README.md

 - *Swiftcasting*.
 The ability to cast a spell immediately despite the player not having their hands ready for spellcasting.
 The button for swiftcasting should be set in `Settings -> Controls`, the default is `Z`.
+- *Guards protect you against hostile NPCs*.
+In Morrowind, guards protect you against hostile creatures if you lure them near cities.
+This makes it so it protects you against hostile NPCs as well, as long as it wasn't you started the fight.
 - *Fairer pickpocketing*.
 The formula for calculating the chance of getting caught when pickpocketing an item is broken and can result in negative values.
 It is replaces with a simpler one that just